History of hypertext: The invention of hypertext

 Starting in 1963, Ted Nelson developed a model for creating and using linked content he called "hypertext" and "hypermedia" (first published reference 1965).
-Ted Nelson said in the 1960s that he began implementation of a hypertext system he theorized which was named Project Xanadu, but his first and incomplete public release was finished much later, in 1998.
-He later worked with Andries van Dam to develop the Hypertext Editing System (HES) in 1967 at Brown University.
+Ted Nelson said in the 1960s that he began implementation of Project Xanadu, a hypertext system, but his first incomplete public release was finished much later, in 1998.
+In 1967, Nelson worked with Andries van Dam to develop the Hypertext Editing System (HES) at Brown University.
 HES was the first hypertext system available on commercial equipment that novices could use, and it didn't have arbitrary limits on text lengths.

 Douglas Engelbart independently began working on his NLS system in 1962 at Stanford Research Institute, although delays in obtaining funding, personnel, and equipment meant that its key features were not completed until 1968.
-In December of that year, Engelbart demonstrated a hypertext interface to the public for the first time, in what has come to be known as "The Mother of All Demos".
+In December of 1968, Engelbart demonstrated a hypertext interface to the public for the first time, in what has come to be known as "The Mother of All Demos".
 Funding for NLS slowed after 1974.